dotnet/corefx/Documentation/coding-guidelines/buildingvertical.md

 *SupportedGroups*

-For each ref project and src project, we define `SupportedGroups`. `SupportedGroups` is a tuple for the supported `TargetGroups` and `OSGroups`.
+For each ref project and src project, we define `SupportedGroups`. `SupportedGroups` is a tuple for the supported `TargetGroup` and `OSGroup`.

 ie